Tennessee Military and Veterans Benefits

 Who is eligible for Burial at a Tennessee Veterans Cemetery?
 Eligibility requirements for burial at a Tennessee State Veterans Cemetery are the same as for VA National Cemeteries.
 Exact eligibility requirements can viewed at the VA, National Cemetery Administration Eligibility webpage.
 The following are the general eligibility requirements:

-Spouses and dependents (burial of dependent Children is limited to unmarried Children under 21 years old or 23 years old if a full-time student at an approved educational institution or a Child who develops a lifelong disability prior to age 21)
+- Spouses and dependents (burial of dependent children are limited to unmarried children under 21 years old, or 23 years old if a full-time student at an approved educational institution, or a child who develops a lifelong disability prior to age 21)